 Becoming a Peer Support Worker

-PSWs offer empathy and compassion, they help normalise what the service user is feeling, and what they are going through, and help them understand they are not alone.
-It is through this trusting relationship, which offers empathy and empowerment, that feelings of isolation and rejection can be replaced with hope, opportunities and belief in personal control and self-advocacy.
+PSWs offer empathy and compassion helping to normalise what services users are feeling and what they are going through.
+They create a safe space where individuals can recognise that they are not alone in their journey.
+It is through this trusting relationship, which offers empathy and empowerment, that feelings of isolation and uncertainty can be transformed into hope, self-belief and a sense of personal control and self-advocacy.

 Peer Support Workers within NSFT